NationalSecurityAgency/ghidra/DevGuide.md

  time.
  * Framework-AsyncComm - a collection of utilities for asynchronous communication (packet formats and completable-future conveniences).
- * Framework-Debugging - specifies interfaces for debugger models and provides implementation conveniences.
-This is mostly deprecated.
+ * Debugger-api - the interfaces for interacting with the Debugger UI.
- * Debugger - the collection of Ghidra plugins and services comprising the Debugger UI.
+ * Debugger - the collection of Ghidra plugins and services comprising the Debugger UI implementation.
+ * Debugger-isf - A service providing access to Ghidra's DataTypes via ISF.
  * Debugger-rmi-trace - the wire protocol, client, services, and UI components for Trace RMI, the new back-end architecture.
- * Debugger-agent-dbgeng - the connector for WinDbg (via dbgeng.dll) on Windows x64.
+ * Debugger-agent-dbgeng - the connector for WinDbg (via dbgeng.dll and dbgmodel.dll) on Windows x64.
- * Debugger-agent-dbgmodel - an experimental connector for WinDbg Preview (with TTD, via dbgmodel.dll) on Windows x64.
-This is deprecated, as most of these features are implemented in Debugger-agent-dbgeng for the new architecture.
- * Debugger-agent-dbgmodel-traceloader - an experimental "importer" for WinDbg trace files.
-This is deprecated.
- * Debugger-agent-gdb - the connector for GDB (13 or later recommended) on UNIX.
+ * Debugger-agent-gdb - the connector for GDB (13 or later recommended) on UNIX and Windows.
- * Debugger-swig-lldb - the Java language bindings for LLDB's SBDebugger, also proposed upstream.
-This is deprecated.
-We now use the Python3 language bindings for LLDB.
  * Debugger-agent-lldb - the connector for LLDB (10 or later recommended) on macOS, UNIX, and Windows.
- * Debugger-gadp - the connector for our custom wire protocol the Ghidra Asynchronous Debugging Protocol.
-This is deprecated.
-It's replaced by Debugger-rmi-trace.
  * Debugger-jpda - an in-development connector for Java and Dalvik debugging via JDI (i.e., JDWP).
 This is deprecated and not yet replaced.

 The Trace Modeling schema records machine state and markup over time.